TouK/nussknacker/docs/developers_guide/Basics.md

 ## Components and ComponentProviders

-[Components]() are main method of customizing Nussknacker.
+[Components](https://docs.nussknacker.io/about/GLOSSARY#component) are main method of customizing Nussknacker.
 Components are created by configured `ComponentProvider` instances.
-ComponentProviders are discovered with
+There are following types of components:
+- `SourceFactory`
+- `SinkFactory`
+- `CustomStreamTransformer` - types of transformations depend on type of Engine
+- `Service` - mainly for defining stateless enrichments

 ## Other SPIs for Nussknacker customization (documentation will follow soon...)